Friday, June 19, 2026

 A new report shows China deployed $168 billion AUD into global mining since 2023.
 Australia is still digging holes and wondering why the value chain moved.

-10 min read a month ago
+10 min read 3 months ago

 China Pours $120 Billion Into Critical Minerals While Australia Watches